LogtalkDotOrg/logtalk.org/_pages/features.md

 engines, independent and-parallelism, and competitive or-parallelism are also supported.
-Easily take advantage of modern multi-processor and multi-core computers without bothering with the details of creating and destroying threads, implement thread communication, or synchronizing threads.
+Easily take advantage of modern multi-processor and multi-core computers without bothering with the details of creating and destroying threads, implementing thread communication, or synchronizing threads.